lancereinsmith/covid_dashboard/README.md

 #### Let's get started!

-The easiest way to install Streamlit is via pip:
+The recommended way to install Streamlit is via pip:

 ```
 pip install streamlit